Student Accommodation - FAQs

-If you decide to opt for the non inclusive rental option, then you may wish to consider UniHomes who offer an all inclusive utility bill service.
+If you decide to opt for the non-inclusive rental option, then you may wish to consider UniHomes who offer an all-inclusive utility bill service.
 They will also divide the bill equally between all tenants, sending each tenant their own individual bill for payment.

-Please note that you are responsible for all electric, gas, water & T.V licence charges from the formal commencement date of your tenancy, normally the 1st of July, to the formal end of your tenancy, normally 30th June
+Please note that you are responsible for all-electric, gas, water & T.V licence charges from the formal commencement date of your tenancy, normally the 1st of July, to the formal end of your tenancy, normally 30th June

 What is required when we vacate the property at the end of our tenancy?

-Towards the end of your tenancy we will send you a series of notices notice’s which are designed to make your move out as stress free as possible, and importantly, to help you ensure a speedy and full refund of your deposit.
+Towards the end of your tenancy we will send you a series of notices notice’s which are designed to make your move out as stress-free as possible, and importantly, to help you ensure a speedy and full refund of your deposit.

 Approximately two months before the end of your tenancy we will send you each a deposit claim form, which must be completed and returned to our office by the end of your tenancy.

-Please ensure your bedrooms, kitchen, lounge, hallways, stairs and landings are thoroughly cleaned and left tidy before leaving.
+Please ensure your bedrooms, kitchen, lounge, hallways, stairs, and landings are thoroughly cleaned and left tidy before leaving.

 Any rubbish or items placed in the cellar area should also be removed and disposed of.

-Sheffield City Council operate a waste disposal scheme for removal of excess rubbish which cannot be accommodated in the bins.
+Sheffield City Council operate a waste disposal scheme for the removal of excess rubbish which cannot be accommodated in the bins.
 Two waste sacks will be provided per tenant.

-The scheme operates from around mid June up to 1st week of July.
+The scheme operates from around mid-June up to 1st week of July.
 PC Properties will deliver a supply of Sacks to each property.

 House keys must be returned to our office before 1pm on the last day of your tenancy.
-If you are returning keys by post, then they should be sent by recorded delivery to PC Properties within a secure padded bag and clearly marked with your property address, name and room number.
+If you are returning keys by post, then they should be sent by recorded delivery to PC Properties within a secure padded bag and clearly marked with your property address, name, and room number.

 Ensure you record your final meter readings on the last day of your tenancy.
 Give these to the suppliers and provide a forwarding address of the bills.
 PC Properties will request confirmation of your current suppliers.